Cysharp/UniTask/README.md

 await task; // NG, throws Exception
 ```

-Store to the class field, you can use `UniTask.Lazy` that guarantees calling multiple times. `.Preserve()` allows for multiple calls (internally cached results).
+Store to the class field, you can use `UniTask.Lazy` that supports calling multiple times. `.Preserve()` allows for multiple calls (internally cached results).
 This is useful when there are multiple calls in a function scope.

 Also `UniTaskCompletionSource` can await multiple times and await from many callers.